Data-Sci-2021/Linguistic-reflection-of-perceived-symptom-controllability/final_report.md

 Data set 1 SQR: ID, time of controllability assessment, up to 3 selected symptoms \[S1, S2, S3\] and 3 controllability scores \[S1Cont, S2Cont,
-S3Cont\]; Data set 2 OEQ : ID, symptom, and patient posts on message board Data set 3 Metadata: ID and sociodemographics, including age, marriage status, employment, education, race, ethnicity
+S3Cont\]; Data set 2 OEQ: ID, symptom, and patient posts on message board Data set 3 Metadata: ID and sociodemographics, including age, marital status, employment, education, race, ethnicity

 ## 2.2 Feature extraction in LIWC2015 and LightSide

 [LIWC2015](http://liwc.wpengine.com/) is the gold standard in computerized text analysis.
-Learn how the words we use in everyday language reveal our thoughts, feelings, personality, and motivations.I used LIWC2015 to extract linguistic features as potential predictors that might reflect the underlying psychological process of participant’s sense of control.
-The features extracted include 7 self-designed categories ( percentage of words in the text that are cancer and treatment related symptoms, effort, impact on life, positive adjs describing symptom, negative adjs describing symptom, symptom controlled, symptom uncontrolled), 4 summary language variables (analytical thinking, clout \[confidence\], authenticity, and emotional tone), 3 general descriptor categories (words per sentence, percent of target words captured by the dictionary, and percent of words in the text that are longer than six letters), 21 standard linguistic dimensions (e.g., percentage of words in the text that are pronouns, articles, auxiliary verbs, etc.), 41 word categories tapping psychological constructs (e.g., affect, cognition, biological processes, drives), 6 personal concern categories (e.g., percentage of words in the text that are work, home, leisure activities), 5 informal language markers (percentage of words in the text that are assents, fillers, swear words, netspeak, etc), and 12 punctuation categories (periods, commas, etc).
+Learn how the words we use in everyday language reveal our thoughts, feelings, personality, and motivations.
+I used LIWC2015 to extract linguistic features as potential predictors that might reflect the underlying psychological process of participants’ sense of control.
+The features extracted include 7 self-designed categories ( percentage of words in the text that are cancer and treatment-related symptoms, effort, impact on life, positive adj describing symptom, negative adj describing symptom, symptom controlled, symptom uncontrolled), 4 summary language variables (analytical thinking, clout \[confidence\], authenticity, and emotional tone), 3 general descriptor categories (words per sentence, percent of target words captured by the dictionary, and percent of words in the text that are longer than six letters), 21 standard linguistic dimensions (e.g., percentage of words in the text that are pronouns, articles, auxiliary verbs, etc.), 41-word categories tapping psychological constructs (e.g., affect, cognition, biological processes, drives), 6 personal concern categories (e.g., percentage of words in the text that are work, home, leisure activities), 5 informal language markers (percentage of words in the text that are assents, fillers, swear words, netspeak, etc), and 12 punctuation categories (periods, commas, etc).

 The open-source [LightSide
 platform](http://ankara.lti.cs.cmu.edu/side/), including the